decred/dcrdocs/docs/getting-started/startup-basics.md

     ~/.dcrd/
     ~/.dcrctl/

-Each of these folders is allowed it's own `.conf` file, named after the individual application (`e.g. Dcrd uses dcrd.conf`).
-Please also note that `Dcrd` and `Dcrwallet` home directories are automatically created when each application is first launched.
+Each of these folders is allowed it's own `.conf` file, named after the individual application (`e.g. dcrd uses dcrd.conf`).
+Please also note that the `Dcrd` and `Dcrwallet` home directories are automatically created when each application is first launched.
 You will have to manually create a `Dcrctl` home directory to utilize a config file.

-The [dcrinstall and Binary Release Installation methods](/getting-started/install-guide.md) include sample configuration files.
+The [dcrinstall](/getting-started/install-guide.md#dcrinstall) and [Binary Release](/getting-started/install-guide.md#binary-releases) installation methods include sample configuration files.
 It is recommended to copy these config files into the appropriate directory described above, and rename them to remove 'sample-'.
 These files have many settings commented out (comments are not read by the program during runtime) so all of these settings are effectively disabled.
 You can enable these pre-written settings by simple deleting the semi-colon before the line.

 ---